Sadiakbar/Unit-14-LSTM-Stock-Predictor/README.md

 For the purposes of evaluation, we used the testing data to evaluate each model and compare the performance on the following basis:

-1. Which model has a lower loss? _The closing price model had the lower loss at 0.0886 compared to the FNG model's loss of 0.1331_
+1. Which model has a lower loss? _The closing price model had the lower loss at 0.0443 compared to the FNG model's loss of 0.1591_
 2. Which model tracks the actual values better over time? _The closing price model tracks the actual values better over time_
-3. Which window size works best for the model?
+3. Which window size works best for the model? _Based on test runs, a smaller window size between 2 - 3 works better for the model_